efriel94/ef_blog/_posts/SoftwareDev/2022-04-28-pyprojecttoml.md

 # Testing the installed app

-Since the build configuration specified two entry points i.e **myapp1,myapp2** each one pointing to a different function, the installed distribution will produce two binary command-line wrappers:
+Since the build configuration specified two entry points i.e **myapp1,myapp2**, configured in `setup.cfg` each one pointing to a different function, the installed distribution will produce two binary command-line wrappers:

 ```zsh
 (.myvenv) emmet:python-project/ $ cd .myvenv/bin